U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Downstream and refining

-According to Oil and Gas Journal, South Korea had 2.76 million bbl/d of crude oil refining capacity at six facilities as of January 1, 2012.
-South Korea has the sixth largest refining capacity in the world.
+According to OGJ, South Korea had over 2.9 million bbl/d of crude oil refining capacity at six facilities as of late 2013.
+South Korea has the sixth-largest refining capacity in the world.
 The country's three largest refineries are owned by SK Innovation, GS Caltex, and S-Oil, the latter of which is partially owned by Saudi Aramco.

 (barrels per day)

-South Korea is also a major producer of petrochemicals with 7.3 million tons per year of ethylene capacity.
+South Korea is also a major producer of petrochemicals, with 7.3 million tons per year of ethylene capacity, according to the Korea Petrochemical Industry Association.
 Most of the country's petrochemical plants are integrated into larger refineries such as Inchon, Ulsan, and Daesan.
-South Korea is home to the single largest aromatics production site in the world, owned by GS Caltex.
-Upcoming Korean refinery projects include S-Oil's construction of a new $1.2 billion-Benzene, Toluene, and Xylene (BTX) plant, which broke ground in spring 2010.
+South Korea is home to the single largest aromatics (includes petrochemicals such as benzene and its derivatives) production site in the world, owned by GS Caltex.
+Toyo Engineering, a Korean company, is constructing an ethylene plant in Ulsan with a capacity of nearly 300,000 tons per year that will come online at the end of 2014.
+Also, S-Oil announced plans to spend over $7 billion from 2014 through 2017 to construct heavy oil upgrading and petrochemical units at its current plants in Ulsan.

-According to the Korea Energy Economics Institute, oil will account for less than 40 percent of total primary energy consumption by 2012, down from 42 percent in 2011, due to an expected increase in the use of natural gas and nuclear power.
-Other factors affecting long-term demand include more stringent energy efficiency standards and a population that will begin to decline in 2019.
-In response to South Korea's new energy demands, oil companies have not only upgraded refining facilities and increased upstream investment, but have also begun investing in alternative energy projects.
-KNOC also plans to increase its oil inventories to 141 million barrels by 2013, with an additional 101 million barrels to be held by the government as international co-operative stocks.
+According to the Korea Energy Economics Institute (KEEI), petroleum and other liquids will account for about 34% of total primary energy consumption by 2017, down from EIA's estimate of 41% in 2012, because of an expected increase in the use of coal, natural gas, and nuclear power.
+Other factors affecting long-term demand include more stringent energy efficiency standards and an aging and shrinking population.
+In response to South Korea's new energy demands, oil companies have not only upgraded refining facilities and increased upstream investment, but they have also begun investing in alternative energy projects.

 South Korea is the second-largest importer of liquefied natural gas in the world behind Japan.

-South Korea relies on imports to satisfy nearly all of its natural gas consumption, which has approximately doubled over the previous decade.
-While the country has discovered proven reserves of 250 billion cubic feet (Bcf), domestic gas production is negligible and accounts for less than two percent of total consumption.
-South Korea does not have any international gas pipeline connections, and must therefore import all gas via LNG tankers.
-As a result, although South Korea is not among the group of top gas-consuming nations, it is the second largest importer of LNG in the world after Japan.
+South Korea relies on imports to satisfy nearly all of its natural gas consumption, which has nearly doubled over the previous decade.
+While the country possessed discovered proven reserves of 203 billion cubic feet (Bcf) as of January 2014, according to OGJ, domestic gas production is negligible and accounts for less than 2% of total consumption.
+South Korea does not have any international gas pipeline connections and must therefore import all gas via LNG tankers.
+As a result, although South Korea is not among the group of top gas-consuming nations, it is the second-largest importer of LNG in the world after Japan.

-South Korea consumed 1.6 trillion cubic feet (Tcf) of natural gas in 2011, which was an increase of more than 125 percent from 2001.
-The city gas network, serving residential, commercial and industrial consumers, accounted for the majority (54 percent in 2011) of natural gas sales, while power generation companies made up nearly all of the remaining share.
+South Korea consumed 1.8 Trillion cubic feet (Tcf) of natural gas in 2012, which was an increase of more than 163% from 2000.
+The city gas network, serving residential, commercial, and industrial consumers, accounted for slightly more than half of the natural gas sales, while power generation companies made up nearly all the remaining share.
+For the past decade, power generation has increasingly required a larger share of Korea's natural gas supply.
+The Korean government predicts overall natural gas demand to grow about 1.7% annually until 2035 according to its proposed long-term energy plan, as the fuel remains a significant source of cleaner energy for the country.

-Korea Gas Corporation (KOGAS) dominates South Korea's gas sector and the company is the largest single LNG importer in the world.
-In spite of recent efforts to liberalize the LNG import market, KOGAS maintains an effective monopoly over the purchasing, import, and wholesale distribution of natural gas.
-In addition to operating three of Korea's four LNG receiving terminals, KOGAS owns and operates the 1,790-mile national pipeline network, and sells regasified LNG to power generation companies and private gas distribution companies.
+Korea Gas Corporation (KOGAS) dominates South Korea's gas sector, and the company is the largest single LNG importer in the world.
+In spite of recent efforts by the government to liberalize the LNG import market and allow other local importers to resell their LNG cargoes, KOGAS maintains an effective monopoly over the purchase, import, and wholesale distribution of natural gas.
+In addition to operating three of Korea's four LNG receiving terminals, KOGAS owns and operates the 2,213-mile national pipeline network as of 2013, and sells regasified LNG to power generation companies and private gas distribution companies.
+The company intends to add another 469 miles of pipeline by 2016.

-The Korean central government is the largest KOGAS shareholder with 26.9 percent direct equity, and an additional indirect 24.5 percent via the Korean Electric Power Company (KEPCO).
-Korea has 30 private distribution companies, but each has an exclusive sales right within a particular region.
+The Korean central government is the largest KOGAS shareholder with 26.9% direct equity, and an additional indirect 24.5% share via the Korean Electric Power Company (KEPCO).
+Korea has more than 30 private distribution companies, but each company has exclusive sales rights within a particular region.
 These local companies purchase wholesale gas from KOGAS at a government-approved price, and sell gas to end-users.
-Since June 2011, city gas companies have been allowed to source gas produced from coal or refineries, as gas demand peaks in winters, while wholesale gas prices have been frozen by the government to protect end-users.

-In the upstream, KOGAS has historically focused primarily on overseas LNG liquefaction projects, while the Korea National Oil Corporation (KNOC) has handled most exploration and production-related activities.
-As KOGAS seeks new opportunities for growth however, its focus on overseas upstream activities is increasing.
+In the upstream, KOGAS has historically focused primarily on overseas LNG liquefaction projects, while the KNOC has handled most exploration and production-related activities.
+However, as KOGAS seeks new opportunities for growth, its focus on overseas upstream activities is increasing.

 Exploration and production

-South Korea produced about 18 Bcf of natural gas (about 1.3 percent of consumption) in 2011 from the domestic gas field in production, Donghae-1 in the Ulleung Basin.
-KNOC will continue production operations until 2018, when the project will be converted into an offshore storage facility.
-State-owned Gas Hydrate Research & Development has conducted studies of deposits of methane hydrates in the Sea of Japan, and the government has previously announced plans to start extracting methane hydrates from the sea by 2015.
+South Korea produced about 37 Bcf of natural gas (about 2% of consumption) in 2012 from the domestic gas field Donghae-1 in the Ulleung Basin.
+KNOC will continue production operations until 2018, when the project will be converted to an offshore storage facility.
+KNOC and Woodside Energy (Australia) are jointly exploring deepwater blocks of the Ulleung Basin and began drilling in 2012.
+State-owned Gas Hydrate Research & Development is conducting studies of deposits of methane hydrates (methane trapped in high-pressure ice deposits on the sea floor) in the Sea of Japan, and the government is currently spending about $30 million per year on research and development.
+Although extracting this resource is technically challenging and requires high investment levels, Japan's successful extraction of gas from methane hydrates in early 2013 marks a breakthrough in the resource's viability.

-As part of the effort to develop into a global integrated energy company, KOGAS is participating in 26 projects, 13 of which are either solely E&P projects in 16 countries.
-South Korea holds equity shares in four production-stage projects, namely 50 percent in Canada's Encana project, 3 percent in Qatar's RasGas project, 8.9 percent in Yemen's YLNG project, and 1.2 percent in Oman's Oman LNG project.
-It is KOGAS' mid-term goal to secure 25 percent of gas imports from equity production sources by 2017.
+As part of the effort to develop into a global integrated energy company, KOGAS has participated in 28 projects, 15 of which were either solely E&P projects in 17 countries as of 2013.
+South Korea holds equity shares in four production-stage projects, namely 50% in Canada's Encana project, 3% in Qatar's RasGas project, 8.9% in Yemen's YLNG project, and 1.2% in Oman's LNG project.
+It is KOGAS' mid-term goal to secure 25% of gas imports from equity production sources by 2017.
+Meanwhile, both KNOC and KOGAS have recently announced intentions to divest certain assets as a result of mounting debt levels, cost overruns at certain overseas projects, and pressure from the Korean government to reduce expenditures.
+These debt levels may slow future overseas purchases.

 Liquefied natural gas